Skip to main content

 3 mentions Positive Neutral Negative

 The game's atmosphere is enhanced by its music, which effectively sets the tone, though it lacks memorability.
-However, the community forums are marred by a toxic environment, characterized by hostility towards feedback and a reluctance to acknowledge existing issues.
+However, the community forums exhibit a toxic and hostile environment, where constructive feedback is often unwelcome and met with trolling, reflecting a broader unwillingness to acknowledge and address existing issues.

 • “There's also a toxic atmosphere on the forums at times, where feedback, even constructive, was not permitted and likely to be trolled.”